AlexeyAB/Yolo_mark/README.md

    - Keep the Local Windows Debugger on **Release** and set to **x64**.
 But this time, select the **INSTALL** C++ project, right-click and select **BUILD**.
    - Change the Local Windows Debugger to **Debug** and set to **x64**.
 Select the **INSTALL** C++ project, right-click and select **BUILD**.
      - This will generate all the library, includes, x64, and bin/lib directories all in one space.
+   - You can close out of Visual Studio.

 9. In Windows search, type "env" to access the Environment Variables.
    - In System Properties, under the Advanced tab, click **Environment Variables**